shalivan/shalivan.github.io/_posts/PSY/0081-01-01-Game_Theory.md

 ## Tradegy of the Commons
 Some public good lot of persons contribute noone want to pay cause take a small parts of contribution only.( there is mat trouh to compensate )

+r (left), K (right) strategies.